Skip to main content

 Increasing the figsize works well in a notebook environment.
 However, in a SageCell, a large figsize introduces scrolling.
 Setting graph_border=True is an alternate way to resolve the cropping while maintaining the size of the graph.

-The following example sets the color by name instead of (R,G,B) value.
+The following example specifies the color by name instead of RGB value.
+Sage will return an error if you use an undefined color name.

 The following graph modeling the intervals in the C major scale is challenging to read.
 Let’s think about how we can improve the presentation.